klatort/Duck_timer/README.md

 - You can also implement your own ducks with the divide_gif.py file since it strips any .gif file into a framesheet, it uses an input and an optional output argument.

     python divide_gif.py -i duck.gif
-     #This will output duck-frames.png file in the same directory
+     //This will output duck-frames.png file in the same directory

 # TODO
 - Make user time input more user friendly.